salrashid123/gcp-adc-tpm/README.md

 These are described here: [oauth2 TPM TokenSource](https://github.com/salrashid123/oauth2/blob/master/README.md#usage-tpmtokensource)

-This specific demo here will use option (2) but ultimately, you just need a reference handle to the TPM which all three options can provide.
+This specific demo here will use option (1) which is the easiest but ultimately, you just need a reference handle to the TPM which all three options can provide.

-To import an x509, we need to first create the RSA private key on the TPM, then make it issue an `x509` certificate which we will [upload that key to GCP](https://cloud.google.com/iam/docs/keys-upload#uploading) for binding to a service account.
-Note that GCP service accounts can have [at most 10 keys](https://cloud.google.com/iam/quotas) associated with it.
-This repo uses up one of those slots.
-Sometimes you can "import" an RSA into an HSM but thats not covered here.

 > *NOTE* While this repo is a CLI,  you can acquire an embedded service account's token for use with a library as an [oauth2 TPM TokenSource](https://github.com/salrashid123/oauth2/blob/master/README.md#usage-tpmtokensource)